CodeCabin/nifty-newsletters/readme.txt

 Please update to this version as it contains several security improvements

 == Changelog ==

+= 4.0.22 - 2019-07-09 - Low priority =
+* Added List buttons if no lists have been created

 = 4.0.21 - 2018-11-09 - Low priority =
 * Added data eraser functionality using WordPress hooks (GDPR)